python-discord/site/pydis_site/apps/content/resources/guides/python-guides/docker-hosting-guide.md

     container_name: mybot
 ```

-- `version` tells Docker what version of `docker-compose` to use.
+- `version` tells Docker what version of Compose to use.
 You may check all the
   versions [here](https://docs.docker.com/compose/compose-file/compose-versioning/)
 - `services` contains services to build and run.
 Read more about
   services [here](https://docs.docker.com/compose/compose-file/#services-top-level-element)